 The court is bisected between the first and second levels, creating distinct yet interconnected realms.
-On the lower level, one enters a field of black and grey interrupted by shards of bright white.
-The space is filled with a dull rush of wind from a field of fans in the shadows overhead.
-The space is directionless and destabilizing, a darkness with weight and mass; a force that presses upon your body.
-Viewed from the adjacent galleries, the upper realm is defined by nearly blinding, source-less light—white hot, with no shadow, only the ambiguous hum of distant transformers, traffic, industry.
-It is a light that removes all trace, a terrain filled with light and sound yet empty and unable to be occupied.
-Both spaces explore an absence, a specific sense of isolation and boundlessness.
+On the lower level, one enters a field of black and grey interrupted by shards of light.
+The space is filled with a rush of wind from fans concealed in the shadows.
+The space is destabilizing, a darkness with weight and mass.
+Viewed from the adjacent galleries, the upper realm is defined by brilliant, sourceless light—white hot, with only the ambiguous hum of distant transformers, traffic, industry.
+It is a light that removes all reference — filled with light and sound yet empty and unoccupiable.
+Both spaces explore an absence, a sense of isolation and boundlessness.
 Together, they evoke the memory and physicality of the Gorge, and summon the powerful forces that continue to transform this iconic landscape.